Scenic views from Dovre on the St Olav Path

 4. |

-This unforgettable journey traces one of the most iconic stretches of the St. Olav Ways — the ancient pilgrimage routes leading to Trondheim, once home to the shrine of Norway’s patron saint, Olav II.
+This unforgettable journey follows one of the most iconic stretches of the St Olav Way, the ancient pilgrimage route leading to Trondheim, once home to the shrine of Norway’s patron saint, Olav II.

-Whether you’re drawn by nature, history, or the need to slow down, this self-guided hike offers a deeply personal way to connect with Norway’s wild beauty and rich cultural heritage.
-Luggage transfer is available — so you can focus on the journey, not the weight on your back.
+Whether you are drawn by nature, history, or simply the desire to slow down, this self-guided walk offers a deep connection with Norway’s wilderness and cultural heritage.
+Luggage transfer is available, allowing you to focus fully on the journey rather than the weight on your back.

 Highlights